FloSch62/muxus/docs/guide/commands.md

 followed by a single-session one and back.
 Switching it on again restores the same selection, minus any session that has since closed.

-Pressed with nothing selected yet, it mirrors the sessions currently on screen — one per split.
+Pressed with nothing selected yet, it mirrors one session per split currently on screen.
 With fewer than two of those, it says so and leaves mirroring off.

 The chord is rebindable like every other, under **Terminal → Toggle multi-execution** in the [keyboard sheet](../reference/keyboard-shortcuts.md).